 - Submissions should be between 5000-7000 words (not including bibliography and notes).

 - Manuscripts must be original, unpublished works not under consideration at another publication.

-- Submissions should include a cover page that lists the article title, an abstract (no more than 150 words), the total word count, and the author's name affiliation, and contact information.
+- Submissions should include a cover page that lists the article title, an abstract (150-200 words), the total word count of the manuscript, and the author's name affiliation, and contact information.

-- Mauscripts should be prepared according to The Chicago Manual of Style, 16th edition.
+- Manuscripts should be prepared according to The Chicago Manual of Style.
 A helpful resource on The Chicago Manual of Style is available here.

 - Citations should be author-date style (in-text).
 Manuscripts should include a complete reference list.